 In June 2016, the FASB issued new guidance on the measurement of credit losses, which significantly changes the impairment model for most financial instruments.
 Current guidance requires the recognition of credit losses based on an incurred loss impairment methodology that reflects losses once the losses are probable.
 Under the new standard, the Company will be required to use a current expected credit loss model ("CECL") that will immediately recognize an estimate of credit losses that are expected to occur over the life of the financial instruments that are in the scope of this update, including trade receivables.
 The CECL model uses a broader range of reasonable and supportable information in the development of credit loss estimates.
-In November 2019, the FASB deferred the effective date for smaller reporting companies for annual reporting periods beginning after December 15, 2022.
-This standard is required to take effect in Nathan's first quarter (June 2023) of our fiscal year ending March 31, 2024.
+This guidance is effective for public business entities for annual reporting periods beginning after December 15, 2019.
+This standard is required to take effect in Nathan's first quarter (June 2020) of our fiscal year ending March 28, 2021.
 The Company is currently evaluating the impact that the adoption of this guidance will have on its consolidated financial statements and related disclosures.